Antivirus pioneer John McAfee found dead in Spanish prison - WTMJ

 The eccentric cryptocurrency promoter and tax opponent whose history of legal troubles spanned from Tennessee to Central America to the Caribbean was discovered at the Brians 2 penitentiary in northeastern Spain.
 Security personnel tried to revive him, but the jail’s medical team finally certified his death, a statement from the regional Catalan government said.

-“A judicial delegation has arrived to investigate the causes of death,” the statement said, adding that “everything points to death by suicide.”
+“A judicial delegation has arrived to investigate the causes of death,” it said, adding that “everything points to death by suicide.”

 The statement didn’t identify McAfee by name but said the dead man was a 75-year-old U.S. citizen awaiting extradition to his country.
 A Catalan government official familiar with the case who was not authorized to be named in media reports confirmed to The Associated Press that it was McAfee.